...

 Types of Open Prostatectomy

 Simple prostatectomy involves the surgical removal of the prostate gland and is usually done under general or spinal anesthetic.
 Patients who undergo open prostatectomy are normally required to stay in the hospital anywhere from two to three day and will require four to six weeks of recovery time.
-There are three ways this procedure can be performed for BPH treatment:

 • Suprapubic Prostatectomy – involves opening the bladder in order to remove the inner portion of the prostate gland through the bladder.
 Upon completion, two catheters are placed in the bladder, one of which is placed through the urethra.
 The other is inserted through an opening made in the lower abdominal wall.
 The catheters are not removed until three to seven days after surgery.